-Executive Vice-President People & Culture BRP

-Director since 2023 Independent Ms. Anne Le Breton has held the office of Executive Vice-President, People & Culture for BRP since 2016.
-Originally from Moncton, New Brunswick, she has studied and worked in both the US and Europe during many years.
+Executive Vice-President People & Culture BRP Anne Le Breton has been the Executive Vice-President, People & Culture for BRP since 2016.
+Originally from Moncton, New Brunswick, Ms. Le Breton has studied and worked in both the U.S. and Europe during many years.
 The wealth of experience acquired during her assignment in Switzerland, when BRP entrusted her with the global human resources management for its international division, helped form her global worldview and her willingness to work with diverse teams.

 From her beginnings in human resources up to her current role as Executive Vice-President, Ms. Le Breton has been motivated by bringing people and diverse visions together.
 Her strong knowledge and expertise in management and interdisciplinary collaboration has been key in the success of several growth and transformation projects where she has contributed over the past few years.
 Member of the Management Committee and of one of the sub-committees of the BRP Board of Directors, Ms. Le Breton is responsible for all aspects of human resources for over 20,000 employees worldwide.
-She was on the Board of Directors of Barrette Outdoor Living, North American leader in the outdoor product industry.
+Ms. Le Breton was on the Board of Directors of Barrette Outdoor Living, North American leader in the outdoor product industry.